Patriots Punish Tory Thieves

 Walk to the house if you wish.

-There is some debate over when Jack Martin was born to James and Mary Martin.[4]
+There is some debate over when Jack Martin was born to James and Mary Martin.[11]
 He was raised about six miles to the north.
 Depending on the source, he was between 14 and 18 when he picked out this site for his future home and began working on it around 1770.
-By 1776 when American independence was declared, it was two stories high.
+Stones were supposedly dragged from South Double Creek, downhill from the front of the house, using oxen.
+When American independence was declared six years later, the house was two stories high.
+[12]

 In later years, it was a social center for the area.
-While raising 10 children, the Martins ran a large plantation growing various crops and horses using an unknown number of enslaved people.
-Martin was also a magistrate and was elected to the House of Commons of the state General Assembly.
+While raising 10 children, the Martins ran a large plantation growing various crops and horses.
+Martin was also a judge and was elected to the House of Commons of the state General Assembly.
 Meanwhile he remained in the county militia nearly 20 years after the war, rising to colonel.

 If you want to visit the graveyard, you can walk down the open part of the slope, to the left facing away from the house, and back to the intersection of SR 1175.
 The graves are to the right.